Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 ## DESCRIPTION
 The **Get-AzureRmRecoveryServicesAsrJob** cmdlet gets Azure Site Recovery jobs.
-You can use this cmdlet to view the operation information for the current Site Recovery vault.
+You can use this cmdlet to view the ASR jobs in the Recovery Services vault.

 ## EXAMPLES